-The central drop component is not considered if not in the few cases where the innermost two-to-three bins are significantly lower than the outer bins.
+The central drop component is not considered if not in the few cases where the innermost 2-3 bins are significantly lower than the outer bins.
 In this way we do not force this component to be used when the statistical significance is low.
 In fact, a systematic study of the iron drop is feasible only for nearby clusters (Liu et al. 2019), while a search throughout our sample would be dominated by noise.
-Despite this, the few cases where a central drop improves significantly the fit are discussed in Sect.
-3.4.
+Despite this, the few cases where a central drop improves significantly the fit are discussed in Section 3.4.

 For the electron density profiles, we extend the maximum extraction radius to $\sim r{500}$ , and adopt a lower criterion of net photons in each bin in order to increase the spatial resolution.
+The spectrum in each bin is deprojected using the dsdeproj routine (Sanders & Fabian 2007; Russell et al. 2008), which deprojects a spectrum directly by subtracting the geometrically rescaled count rates of the foreground and background emission.
+The deprojected spectrum is then fitted with a single apec model.
+Electron density is derived directly from the geometrically scaled normalization parameter of the best-fit model:

 Fig. 3.
 Projected iron abundance profiles for all the clusters in our sample.
-Each point, color-coded by redshift, is the best-fit value in the corresponding radial bin.
+Each point, color coded by redshift, is the best-fit value in the corresponding radial bin.
 For clarity error bars are shown in light grey.
 The yellow points show the sample-average abundance and rms within seven radial bins.